Zoos and Aquariums in New Jersey

 Adventure Aquarium (Camden)

-Dubbed the seventh-best aquarium in the country by USA Today, this Camden destination houses one of the shark collections in the Northeast, is one of the only US facilities to have Little Blue penguins, and is the only aquarium in the world to feature a hippo exhibit.
+This Camden destination houses one of the shark collections in the Northeast, is one of the only US facilities to have Little Blue penguins, and is the only aquarium in the world to feature a hippo exhibit.
 Apart from these exciting animals, the Adventure Aquarium also treats guests to a variety of unique attractions, including a Shark Bridge and Shark Tunnel that allow the Shark Tank to be seen from above and below.
 The aquarium’s interactive KidZone is great for families with young children, and the Sea Turtle Cove, which highlights endangered species of sea turtles from around the globe, will turn all your little ones into animal advocates.

 Bergen County Zoo/Van Saun County Park (Paramus)

 The Bergen County Zoo— which intends to “develop and maintain exhibits which emphasize natural behavior, encourage longevity, and promote breeding success,” according to its website— features species from North and South America such as the exotic Andean Condors and Golden Lion Tamarans.
 Anyone worried about the ethical implications of a visit to the zoo should rest assured that this Bergen County facility meets the “physical, environmental, and behavioral needs of the animals in its care and “actively participates in wildlife conservation endeavors.”
 Fun attractions include the Van Saun RailRoad Train and Millennium Carousel.
-Make sure to check out the zoo’s new exhibits, which feature mountain lions, budgies, and even a chicken coop.
+Make sure to check out the zoo’s exhibits that feature mountain lions, budgies, and even a chicken coop.

 Cape May County Park & Zoo (Cape May)